5 Things to Know Before Applying to Yale University

-Rounding out the top 3 of US News’ university rankings for 2018 is Dear Old Yale University.
+Rounding out the top 5 of US News’ university rankings is Dear Old Yale University.

-The New Haven university’s inability to crack the top two may be due to a consistently lower “peer assessment score” for undergraduate academic reputation, but as any proud Bulldog will remind you, Yale football beat Harvard for the first time in ten years last year, so anything is possible.
+The New Haven university’s inability to stay at the tippy top may be due to a consistently lower “peer assessment score” for undergraduate academic reputation, but as any proud Bulldog will remind you, Yale football beat Harvard for the first time in ten years in 2019, so anything is possible.

 As the nation’s second-oldest university, founded in 1701, Yale’s academic reputation is well established.
 Known for chart-topping graduate and undergraduate programs in a number of fields, Yale is also home to prestigious schools of Law and Management.